Nadya Tolokonnikova: Release and later global activism

-Tolokonnikova met with Secretary of State Antony Blinken to discuss freedom of press worldwide, and in particular the future of independent media in Russia, such as Mediazona.
+In 2022, Tolokonnikova met with Secretary of State Antony Blinken to discuss freedom of press worldwide, and in particular the future of independent media in Russia, such as Mediazona.
 Maria Zakharova, Spokeswoman for the Ministry of Foreign Affairs of the Russian Federation, reacted to this meeting on her official Telegram channel.

-Works

-In 2016, she wrote the autobiographical book How to Start a Revolution, published by Penguin Publishing Group.
-Between 2018 and 2019, Tolokonnikova wrote music for and toured with the musical production Riot Days, based on the book of the same name by Maria Alyokhina.
-In 2018, her book Read & Riot: A Pussy Riot Guide to Activism was published by HarperCollins.
-It includes a reading list curated by Tolokonnikova of 123 books, articles, and tracts on protest theory.

-In 2022, Tolokonnikova founded Unicorn DAO, a collector's decentralized autonomous organization (DAO) dedicated to collecting and incubating non-fungible tokens created by female, non-binary, and LGBTQ+ artists in Web3.
-The organization's goal is "rebalancing the scales for women-identifying and non-binary artists in a space that is already reflective of problematic gender norms".
-Unicorn DAO was launched following her work on Ukraine DAO, which raised $7M in crypto for Ukraine at the start of the Russo-Ukrainian War.

-On the Russian wanted list
+Ongoing criminal cases (2023–present)

 In late March 2023, the Russian Interior Ministry put Tolokonnikova on their wanted list and opened an investigation against her for allegedly having insulted religious feelings of believers.
 On November 21, 2023, her arrest was ordered in absentia by a Moscow court.